Speak to an Admissions Representative: 877-497-5848

 Online Master of Public Health Faculty

-Dr. Jen Janousek is the director of the Master of Public Health program and an associate professor in the Health and Human Performance department.
+Dr. Jen Janousek, PhD, CHES, is the director of the Master of Public Health program and an associate professor in the Health and Human Performance department.
 Janousek earned her doctorate in public health, specializing in community health education.
 She is a member of the Public Health Association of Nebraska (PHAN), the American Public Health Association (APHA), and the Society of Public Health Education (SOPHE).
-She is passionate about global health and has led students on health mission trips to Guatemala.
+She is passionate about global health and has led students on health mission trips to Guatemala and Belize.

 Dr. Vicki Boye is a full-time professor in Concordia’s Health and Human Performance department.
 Boye teaches courses in the MPH core curriculum and in the Community Health Education specialization.
 She has worked with the local school district as well as Four Corners Health Department, covering multiple eastern-Nebraska counties, on several collaborative projects and programs.
 She earned her bachelor’s degree in education from Concordia, her M.Ed. from the University of Houston and her Ph.D. in health education from the University of Nebraska-Lincoln.
 She is a member of the American Public Health Association (APHA), the Society for Public Health Education (SOPHE), the American Association for Health Education (AAHE/AAHPERD) and the American School Health Association (ASHA).